The author has worked in conservation and woodland management over many years.

 Lilac is a compact shrub well suited to a temperate climate.
 It sheds its leaves in winter, but in summer it flowers for long periods.
 The wonderful scent and large flowers of the common lilac make it a popular specimen bush.
 Some larger varieties are classified as trees.

-Most varieties of lilac grow well in zones 3 to 7.
-They need winter cold, so won't be an option in the Deep South or much of California or the Southwest.
+Most varieties of lilac grow well in zones 3–7.
+They need winter cold, so won't be an option in the deep south or much of California or the southwest.

 A honeysuckle relative from China, Weigela with its pairs of trumpet-shaped flowers comes in shades of pink, red, and white.
 Some varieties are very cold-tolerant and will do well in the mountains of the western states.
 The bush is informal and shaggy-looking and not spectacular when not blooming.
 Some varieties, however, will bloom more than once during the year.

 Weigela florida is hardy in zones 4–8.